Immanuel-C/IWindow/docs/src/WindowClass.md

 The window class is where the magic happens.
 The window class as the name suggests is the class that is reponsible for creating the window on your screen.

+The window class is kept in the IWindow.h header file.

 This is what the window class .h file looks like (with some stuff taken out).

 ```cpp